Jonas-DL/Hugging-Rain-Man/README.md

 - **Performance Metrics**: Accuracy, F1-Score
 - **Machine-extracted Features**: InsightFace and OpenFace features (5 key points, head pose and bounding box, etc)

-**The publicly available data and models are exclusively for non-commercial research purposes, including but not limited to academic studies and scientific exploration.
-Any commercial use or use for profit-making activities is strictly prohibited.**

 ### Pre-trained Model Download Links
 - **Baidu Cloud (17/22AU Pre-trained Models, Machine-extracted Features and Labels)**: [Download Link](https://pan.baidu.com/s/1hMCuq4L892kl092uiDjrvw), pwd:CCNU